Student Code of Conduct

 - Void the original decision and order a new formal hearing.

-- The Shepherd University Appeal Board will make its decision promptly and communicate the findings to the respondent in in cases of interpersonal violence, other violence, and as allowed by law, the findings will also be communicated to the complainant in writing in a timely manner.
+- The Student Conduct Appeal Board will make their decision promptly and communicate the findings to the respondent in in cases of interpersonal violence, other violence, and as allowed by law, the findings will also be communicated to the complainant in writing in a timely manner.

 The sanctions listed below shall be imposed upon students when the circumstances clearly indicate that a campus regulation has been violated.
 The sanction for a violation may be one or a combination of those set forth below:

-- Verbal Warning: an oral statement to a student that he/she has violated university rules.
+- Verbal Warning: an oral statement to a student that they have violated university rules.